New Democracy (Greece): 2009 defeat

 On 2 September 2009 Karamanlis announced his intention to call an election, although one was not required until September 2011.
 The parliament was dissolved on 9 September, and the 2009 legislative election was held on 4 October.
 New Democracy's share of the parliamentary vote dropped to 33.47% (down by 8.37%) and they won only 91 of 300 seats, dropping by 61 since the last election.
 The rival PASOK soared to 43.92% (up 5.82%), and took 160 seats (up 58).
 The 33.5% tally marked a historic low for the party since its founding in 1974.
 Karamanlis conceded defeat and stated that he would resign as a leader of New Democracy, and would not stand as a candidate at the next party election.
 Two former Ministers for Foreign Affairs, Dora Bakoyannis and Antonis Samaras, as well as Thessaloniki Prefect Panagiotis Psomiadis were announced as candidates, with Samaras being the favorite to win.

 On 29 November 2009, Antonis Samaras was elected the new leader of New Democracy by the party base at the 2009 leadership election.
 Following early results showing Samaras in the lead, his main rival Dora Bakoyannis conceded defeat and congratulated Samaras for his election; later she left New Democracy to found her own party, Democratic Alliance.
-Samaras himself had also left New Democracy in 1992 because of his hard stance on the Macedonia naming dispute and found his own party, Political Spring; he returned to New Democracy in 2004.
+Samaras himself had also left New Democracy in 1992 because of his hard stance on the Macedonia naming dispute and founded his own party (Political Spring), but had returned to New Democracy in 2004.
+Samaras shifted New Democracy to the right on issues such as immigration and security.